This Week's Bulletin

 Call to Worship

-We come seeking the grace and mercy of God.
+We come seeking the presence of Christ, who brings healing

 *Passing Peace of Christ TFWS #2108